memirmakar/cs16-pi-server/README.md

 A Counter-Strike 1.6 dedicated server running on a Raspberry Pi 5: **steam_legacy HLDS + ReHLDS 3.13 + Metamod-R + AMX Mod X**, all running through **ExaGear** (x86-on-ARM64).

 I built this after hitting a wall of version-mismatch and emulation issues, so this repo is mostly a note to myself for rebuilding from scratch.
 If you're attempting the same thing, the three things that cost me the most time are up top.
-You don't need to use the scripts in the repo.
-Following the README manually is enough.
+(Just scroll bottom to Manual Installation)

 ## TL;DR — the three gotchas

 1. **Use ReHLDS 3.13, not the latest.** Newer builds reject standard maps with a `CalcSurfaceExtents: Bad surface extents` error.
 2. **Use the `steam_legacy` branch of HLDS.** ReHLDS is only compatible with the pre-anniversary engine (`<= 8684`).
 The SteamCMD command in `setup.sh` already does this.
 3. **Set `mp_consistency 0`.** Without it, post-anniversary clients get kicked with a `Bad file sprites/...` error on connect.
-4. **Use Exagear, not Box86.
-AMX-Mod-X crashes the server on Box86.

 ---